Data Protection lawyers with 50+ years of experience

 Sanctions

 Subsequently, §§ 60 (5) et seq.
-NIS2-UmsG determine the amount of the respective fine.
+NIS2-UmsuCG determine the amount of the respective fine.
 These can amount to up to €10 million or a maximum amount of at least 2% of a company's total global turnover in the previous financial year.
 The sanctions regime thus ties in with the requirement to ensure proportionate and effective fines, as is already the case under the GDPR, among others.

 Outlook